jessegersensonchess/delta-kite-calculator/README.md

 Delta kite calculator
 ====================
 Calculates a "Dan Leigh standard delta kite" from provided nose angle and center line length.
 PHP version is online: https://www.jesseo.com/kites/delta-calculator.php and golang version is a work in progress.
+Also calculates a Dunton Taylor delta (see src/)

 Run in docker: